AndyDangerous/gpx2geojson/README.md

     $ gem install gpx2geojson

 ## Usage

-This is a _very_ simple tool for converting a GPX file (probably from a handheld GPS device) to a GeoJSON.
-Your GPX file may have more information than just the actual track (waypoints, for example), but this tool will just return a MultiLinePoint GeoJSON.
-The kind of thing you might want to load into Leaflet, for example.

 To parse a file, open it e.g. `file = File.open(some_file_path.gpx)` and parse with `Gpx2geojson.parse(file)`.
 That will return the JSON string, so you may need to parse it again using Ruby's `JSON.parse`.